understanding-search/maze-dataset/docs/paper/paper.md

 The generation of mazes with a given algorithm is not inherently a complex task, but the ability to seamlessly switch out algorithms, modify algorithm parameters, or filter by desired properties all while preserving the ability to convert between different representations of the maze is not trivial.
 This library aims to greatly streamline the process of generating and working with datasets of mazes that can be described as subgraphs of an $n \times n$ lattice with boolean connections and, optionally, start and end points that are nodes in the graph.
 Furthermore, we place emphasis on a wide variety of possible text output formats aimed at evaluating the spatial reasoning capabilities of Large Language Models and other text-based transformer models.

 For interpretability and behavioral research, algorithmic tasks offer benefits by allowing systematic data generation and task decomposition, as well as simplifying the process of circuit discovery [@interpretability-survery].
-Although mazes are well suited for these investigations, we have found that existing maze generation packages [@cobbe2019procgen; @harriesMazeExplorerCustomisable3D2019; @gh_Ehsan_2022; @gh_Nemeth_2019; @easy_to_hard] do not support flexible maze generation algorithms that provide fine-grained control of generation parameters and the ability to easily transform between multiple representations of the mazes (Images, Textual, Tokenized) for training and testing models.
+Although mazes are well suited for these investigations, we have found that existing maze generation packages [@cobbe2019procgen; @harriesMazeExplorerCustomisable3D2019; @gh_Ehsan_2022; @gh_Nemeth_2019; @easy_to_hard] do not support flexible maze generation algorithms that provide fine-grained control of generation parameters and the ability to easily transform between multiple representations of the mazes (Raster, Textual, Tokenized) for training and testing models.

 ## Related Works

 A multitude of public and open-source software packages exist for generating mazes [@easy_to_hard; @gh_Ehsan_2022; @gh_Nemeth_2019].
 However, nearly all of these packages generate and store mazes in a form that is not optimized for storage space or, more importantly, computer readability.
 The mazes produces by other packages are usually rasterized or in some form of image, rather than the underlying graph structure, and this makes it difficult to work with these datasets.

-- Most prior works provide mazes in some kind of image or raster format, which is not suitable for training autoregressive text-based transformer models -- a key usage case this work seeks to enable.
-However, we still provide a variety of similar output formats:
+- Most prior works provide mazes in some kind of image or raster format, and we provide a variety of similar output formats:
-  - we also include the `RasterizedMazeDataset` class, utilizing `as_pixels()`, in our codebase, which can exactly mimic the outputs provided in `easy-to-hard-data`[@easy_to_hard] and can be configured to be similar to the outputs of [@gh_Nemeth_2019].
+  - `RasterizedMazeDataset`, utilizing `as_pixels()`, which can exactly mimic the outputs provided in `easy-to-hard-data`[@easy_to_hard] and can be configured to be similar to the outputs of @gh_Nemeth_2019
-  - Our `as_ascii()` method provides a format similar to that used in [@eval-gpt-visual, @gh-oppenheimj2018maze].
+  - `as_ascii()` provides a format similar to that used in [@eval-gpt-visual; @gh-oppenheimj2018maze]
-  - Our `MazePlot` class provides a feature-rich plotting utility with support for multiple paths, heatmaps over positions, and more.
-This is similar to the outputs of [@mdl-suite, @mathematica-maze, @mazegenerator-net, @gh_Ehsan_2022]
+  - `MazePlot` provides a feature-rich plotting utility with support for multiple paths, heatmaps over positions, and more.
+This is similar to the outputs of [@mdl-suite; @mathematica-maze; @mazegenerator-net; @gh_Ehsan_2022]

-- The text format provided by `SolvedMaze(...).as_tokens()` is similar to that of [@eval-LLM-graphs], but provides over 5.8 million unique formats for converting mazes to a text stream.
-We maintain a single underlying format, meaning that the same maze can be turned into a variety of text streams to assess how the precise format of the text stream affects the model.
+- The text format provided by `SolvedMaze(...).as_tokens()` is similar to that of [@eval-LLM-graphs], but provides over 5.8 million unique formats for converting mazes to a text stream, detailed in \autoref{tokenized-output-formats}.

 - For rigorous investigations of the response of a model to various distributional shifts, preserving metadata about the generation algorithm with the dataset itself is essential.
 To this end, our package efficiently stores the dataset along with its metadata in a single human-readable file [@zanj].
-This metadata is loaded when the dataset is retrieved from disk and makes it simple to understand how exactly each maze was generated.
 As far as we are aware, no existing packages do this reliably.

 - Storing mazes as images is not only difficult to work with, but also inefficient.
-Directly storing adjacency matrices is also inefficient as subgraphs of the lattice are sparse.
-Storing adjacency lists can be efficient, but comes with a higher lookup cost and possible high comparison cost.
-We use a simple, efficient representation of mazes that is optimized for subgraphs of a $d$-dimensional finite lattice that we do not believe is used in any existing maze generation package.
-This method is described in detail in \autoref{implementation}.
+We use an extremely efficient method detailed in \autoref{implementation}.

 - Our package is easily installable with source code freely available.
 It is extensively tested, type hinted, benchmarked, and documented.
 Many other maze generation packages lack this level of rigor and scope, and some [@ayaz2008maze] appear to simply no longer be accessible.